 - Be sure to check in with your insurance company to make sure that the activities that you have selected will be covered by your policy.

 - Be sure to post the Maine Agritourism Liability sign prominently.
-Members can purchase these through the Maine Maple Producers Association for a discounted price, or from other vendors.
+Members can purchase these through the Maine Maple Producers Association or the Maine Farm Bureau.

-- During any season, be sure to do a safety walk-through before opening to the public to address tripping hazards, chemical storage, electrocution hazards, keys removed from the equipment and implements down, etc.
+- Always be sure to do a safety walk-through before opening to the public to address tripping hazards, chemical storage, electrocution hazards, keys removed from the equipment and implements down, etc.

-While there is great potential for this event, all participating producers must take the risk involved seriously.
-Many producers may choose to minimize this risk by only offering maple products for grab-and-go sales only.
-Others may choose more involved entertainment options but must do so with careful planning.
-Developing those plans to maximize space between people (greater than 6 feet), minimize touchpoints, and clean and disinfect areas of frequent contact will ensure everyone’s safety and a successful event.
+While there is great potential for these events, all participating producers must take the risk involved seriously.
+Many producers may choose to minimize this risk by offering maple products for grab-and-go sales only.
+Others may choose more involved entertainment options, but must do so with careful planning.
+Developing those plans to follow the current CDC recommendations, including maximizing space between people (> 6’), minimizing touch points, and cleaning and disinfecting areas of frequent contact will ensure everyone’s safety and a successful event.